christianwach/civicrm-acf-integration/README.md

 <p><strong><?php _e( 'All IMs as list: ', 'your-slug' ). ' '; ?></strong></p>
 <?php echo cacf_get_ims( 'im_field' ); ?>
 ```

+#### CiviCRM Activity Creator

+Syncs between the ACF Field and the Creator of a CiviCRM Activity.

+#### CiviCRM Activity Target

+Syncs between the ACF Field and the Targets of a CiviCRM Activity.

+#### CiviCRM Activity Assignee

+Syncs between the ACF Field and the Assignee of a CiviCRM Activity.

 ## Outstanding Issues